dressel/ErgodicControl.jl/docs/examples.rst

 Double Integrator
 ===================
-This example needs to be redone
+This example needs to be redone.
 ::

     using ErgodicControl